AlubJ/BactaTank-Classic/docs/index.md

 To unpack the game files, run QuickBMS, select the BMS script, then select all of the `*.DAT` files using multiselect, then extract to a unique location.
 Once extracted copy original contents of the game (without the `*.DAT` files) to the extracted contents of the game.
 Using [Steamless](https://github.com/atom0s/Steamless) you can get the original games to run outside of needing Steam.
 More info about extracting the games can be found [here](https://www.pcgamingwiki.com/wiki/Engine:Nu2#Extracting_game_files).

 > [!NOTE]
-> Only the PC versions of LEGO Star Wars The Complete Saga, LEGO Indiana Jones The Original Adventures and LEGO Batman The Videogame is supported by BactaTank Classic.
-It will not work on any other TtGames LEGO Game or console version.
+> Only the PC versions of LEGO Star Wars The Complete Saga, LEGO Indiana Jones The Original Adventures and LEGO Batman The Videogame are supported by BactaTank Classic.
+It will not work on any other TtGames LEGO Game or the console versions.

 ### Recommended Tools
 - [Paint.NET](https://getpaint.net/) - an image editor capable of exporting DirectDraw Surface (`*.dds`) textures.
 (Alternatives are [GIMP](https://www.gimp.org/) and Photoshop with the [nVidia Texture Tools plugin](https://developer.nvidia.com/texture-tools-exporter)).